ACCESS-Cloud-Based-InSAR/dem-stitcher/README.md

 Out[1]: ['srtm_v3', 'nasadem', 'glo_90_missing', 'glo_30', '3dep', 'glo_90', 'ned1']
 ```

+All the tiles are given in lat/lon CRS (i.e. `epsg:4326`).
+A notable omission is the Artic DEM [here](https://www.pgc.umn.edu/data/arcticdem/), which is suitable for DEMs at the northern pole of the globe due to lat/lon distortion.

 1. `glo_30`/`glo_90`: Copernicus GLO-30/GLO-90 DEM.
 They are the 30 and 90 meter resolution, respectively [[link](https://registry.opendata.aws/copernicus-dem/)].
 2. The USGS DEMSs:
    - `ned1`:  Ned 1 arc-second (deprecated by USGS) [[link](https://cugir.library.cornell.edu/catalog/cugir-009096)]